techguy95/jekyll-now/_posts/2017-4-8-Hello-World.md

 ---
 layout: post
-title: My first blog post using GitHub and Jekyll!
+title: First blog post using GitHub and Jekyll!
+April 8th, 2017
 ---

 First blog post made with Jekyll!
 Woot and such!
 In this first post,